ARMmbed/mbed-os-5-docs/docs/api/rtos/Kernel.md

 ## Kernel interface functions

-The Kernel namespace implements functions to read RTOS information.
-Currently it implements one function to read the current RTOS kernel millisecond tick count.
+The Kernel namespace implements interfaces to attach a function to some kernel events and also to read the kernel tick count.

 ### Kernel namespace reference